R. Kelly Manager Finally Admits Singer Filmed Sex Tapes But Offers Bizarre Reason Defending Why He Did It

-R. Kelly is at the center of a massive investigation following the discovery of multiple, incriminating sex tapes.
+R. Kelly is at the center of a massive investigation following the discovery of multiple incriminating sex tapes.
 For years, R. Kelly’s fans have been divided on whether or not he was really the person who appeared on the last infamous sex tape due to the grainy quality of it.
 However, this time around, attorney Michael Avenatti and Cook County prosecutors claim there is no denying the fact that R. Kelly is the man in the latest video.

 To make matters worse, he’s reportedly filmed with an underage girl.
-But despite the incriminating tape and the charges R. Kelly is facing, the Grammy Award-winning singer maintains his innocence.
+But despite the incriminating tape and the charges R. Kelly is facing, the Grammy-Award-winning singer maintains his innocence.

-In the past, those close to R. Kelly remained silent about the tapes but now, his manager Don Russell is sounding off.
+In the past, those close to R. Kelly remained silent about the tapes, but now, his manager Don Russell is sounding off.
 News One caught up with Russell following R. Kelly’s release from Cook County Jail in Chicago, Illinois.
 When asked about the current sex tapes in question, Russell offered a surprising response.
-According to News One, not only did Russell admit R. Kelly recorded the tapes he also offered a bizarre reason why he did so.
+According to News One, not only did Russell admit R. Kelly recorded the tapes, but he also offered a bizarre reason why he did so.

-During a seemingly awkward exchange with the press, Russell revealed R. Kelly allegedly filmed the sex tapes to “prove consent” for the “sake of his career.”
-Russell – who is also the singer’s advisor and longtime friend – also explained why R. Kelly made so many frequent trips to his old high school.
+During a seemingly awkward exchange with the press, Russell revealed that R. Kelly allegedly filmed the sex tapes to “prove consent” for the “sake of his career.”
+Russell — who is also the singer’s advisor and longtime friend — also explained why R. Kelly made so many frequent trips to his old high school.
 Despite the claims detailed in Lifetime’s Surviving R. Kelly, Russell claims the singer had a legitimate purpose for his visits.

 “He wasn’t going to that school because he was targeting somebody … he had a teacher who actually taught him how to play the piano and taught him about music and a lot of things,” Russell said with a straight face.
 “So he wasn’t going there targeting anybody, he was going there to learn more about his craft.”